South Africa's ANC split over 'state capture' probe | DW | 30.04.2021

-South Africa's President Cyril Ramaphosa says the ruling ANC should have done more to fight graft during Zuma's presidency.
-Ramaphosa was testifying in a probe on how the Gupta family was able to 'capture the state.'
+President Cyril Ramaphosa says South Africa's ruling ANC should have done more to fight graft during Jacob Zuma's term.
+He was testifying as part of a probe on how the Gupta family was able to engage in "state capture."

-South Africa's President Cyril Ramaphosa appeared before a commission of inquiry in Johannesburg to testify as a witness in the high-level corruption investigations during the nine-year tenure of former President Jacob Zuma.
-The probe includes accusations that Zuma allowed businessmen brothers — Atul, Ajay, and Rajesh Gupta — to influence his policies and win lucrative government contracts, which sparked nationwide protests in 2017 against what many described as "state capture."
+South African President Cyril Ramaphosa appeared before a commission of inquiry in Johannesburg to testify as a witness in the high-level corruption investigations into the nine-year tenure of former President Jacob Zuma.
+The probe includes accusations that Zuma allowed the businessmen brothers Atul, Ajay, and Rajesh Gupta to influence his policies and win lucrative government contracts, which sparked nationwide protests in 2017 against what many described as "state capture."

-Ramaphosa said the top cadres of the ruling African National Congress (ANC) party disagreed with whether a small group of individuals had undue influence over the state.
-"Differences on whether indeed state capture existed, its extent and form and what should be done about it contributed to divisions within the national executive committee and other ANC structures," Ramaphosa told the inquiry.
+Ramaphosa said the top cadres of the ruling African National Congress party disagreed with whether a small group of individuals had undue influence over the government.
+"Differences on whether indeed state capture existed, its extent and form, and what should be done about it contributed to divisions within the national executive committee and other ANC structures," Ramaphosa told the inquiry.

-His appearance marked a first of a sitting president giving evidence on alleged wrongdoing by members of his own party.
+Ramaphosa's appearance marked a first time that a sitting president had given evidence against members of his own party.

-He also told the inquiry the ANC waited too long to recognize rampant corruption during that period but that he would not try to "make excuses or to defend the indefensible."
-The president did not mention his former boss Zuma by name.
+The president told the inquiry that the ANC had waited too long to recognize rampant corruption during that period but that he would not try to "make excuses or to defend the indefensible."
+Ramaphosa did not mention his former boss, Zuma, by name.

 Many South Africans praised Ramaphosa for appearing before the committee and admitting the ANC's mistakes.
 "It was important for democracy to have the president sit there and answer questions to a process that's quasi-judicial because what that does is it underscores the predominance of the rule of law and constitutionalism over political power," political analyst Onga Mtimka told DW.

-However, political pundit Susan Booysen says Ramaphosa resorted to conceding his party's failure in many aspects to avoid giving much detail on how the corrupt activities took place.
+The political pundit Susan Booysen said Ramaphosa had resorted to conceding his party's failure in many aspects to avoid giving much detail on how the corruption took place.
 "We saw him tripling around literally a minefield of possibly implicating himself, possibly implicating any colleague in the ANC, or incriminating the ANC as such," Booysen told DW.

-In 2016, a report by South Africa's graft ombudsman alleged that the former CEO of electricity utility Eskom Holdings helped the Gupta brothers secure a deal to buy Optimum Coal Holdings from Glencore plc and awarded them favorable coal contracts.
+In 2016, a report by South Africa's graft ombudsman found that the former CEO of the electricity utility Eskom Holdings had helped the Gupta brothers secure a deal to buy Optimum Coal Holdings from Glencore plc and awarded them favorable coal contracts.

-This bombshell report was followed by leaks of more than 100,000 emails that revealed interactions between the Gupta family and the Zumas via associates, detailing a complex network of government contracts, alleged bribes, kickbacks, and money laundering.
+This bombshell report was followed by leaks of more than 100,000 emails that revealed interactions between the Gupta family and the Zumas via associates, detailing a complex network of government contracts, suspected bribes, kickbacks and money laundering.

-The leaked emails suggested that a Gupta associate allegedly secured 5.3 billion rands ($400 million, $331 million) in kickbacks from a contract to supply locomotives to the state rail operator Transnet SOC Ltd.
+The leaked emails suggested that a Gupta associate had secured 5.3 billion rands ($400 million) in kickbacks from a contract to supply locomotives to the state rail operator, Transnet SOC Ltd.

 The Guptas have also been accused of influencing the hiring and firing of ministers.
 Finance minister Nhlanhla Nene had resisted Zuma's plans for the government to build expensive nuclear plants and was removed in 2015.

-The three brothers Atul, Ajay, and Rajesh Gupta are businessmen operating in South Africa that had close links to President Jacob Zuma and his family.
+Atul, Ajay, and Rajesh Gupta are businessmen operating in South Africa who had close links to Zuma and his family.
 They arrived from India in the 1990s and set up a small computer business before taking large stakes in uranium, gold, and coal mines.
 They also set up a luxury game lodge, an engineering company, a newspaper, and a 24-hour TV news station.

-In 2007, Zuma became leader of the ANC as new laws made it essential for big companies to have black directors — especially if they were bidding for government contracts.
-President Zuma's son, Duduzane, began working as a 22-year-old trainee at the Guptas' Sahara Computers, and he was quickly appointed to the boards of several Gupta companies.
+In 2007, Zuma became leader of the ANC as new laws made it essential for big companies to have Black directors — especially if they were bidding for government contracts.
+Zuma's son Duduzane began working as a 22-year-old trainee at the Guptas' Sahara Computers, and he was quickly appointed to the boards of several Gupta companies.

 One of Zuma's daughters was a director at Sahara Computers, and one of his wives worked at the Guptas' JIC Mining Services.

-Duduzane also reportedly had direct or indirect holdings in several Gupta-controlled entities, including Infinity Media, the holding company for the TV channel ANN7, and mining company Tegeta Exploration & Resources.
+Duduzane also reportedly had direct or indirect holdings in several Gupta-controlled entities, including Infinity Media, the holding company for the TV channel ANN7 and the mining company Tegeta Exploration & Resources.

 The #GuptaLeaks emails have not been independently verified.
 Still, the corruption allegations have led to the popular use of the term "state capture" to describe the Guptas' undue influence of private business interests over government institutions.